barrbrain/aehobak/README.md

 Aehobak transcodes binary patches from [bsdiff](https://crates.io/crates/bsdiff).
 The goal is a byte-oriented format, compact and optimised for patch application speed.
 As compression efficiency is content-dependent, one should verify with a suitable corpus.
-The following results are for LZ4-compressed bsdiff patches of build artifacts that are **under 3%** of the target object size.
+The following results are for LZ4-compressed bsdiff patches of build artifacts that are **no larger than 3%** of the target object size.
 The `bench` example can report the same metrics for provided files.

-**LZ4-compressed aehobak** patches yield a median reduction of **50.8%**.
+**LZ4-compressed aehobak** patches yield a median reduction of **59.8%**.

 **Uncompressed aehobak** patches yield a median reduction of:
-- 38.1% over **LZ4-compressed bsdiff** patches
+- 48.1% over **LZ4-compressed bsdiff** patches
-- 98.9% over **uncompressed bsdiff** patches
+- 99.1% over **uncompressed bsdiff** patches

-Direct application of aehobak patches can achieve 70% of memcpy speed, while panic-free except for out-of-memory.
+Direct application of aehobak patches can achieve 79% of memcpy speed, while panic-free except for out-of-memory.

 ## Usage